Coolant Loss: Where Is My Car's Coolant Going?

 Also, pressure test the radiator cap:

 - Attach the cap to the pressure tester.

 - Pump the tool to a pressure exceeding the rated pressure capacity of the cap.
 The radiator cap should release pressure when it goes past the cap's rated capacity.
 Otherwise, the cap relief valve isn't working.

 - Then, pump the tester until the rated pressure is reached and stop.
 The cap should hold pressure for at least 60 seconds.
 If the cap can't hold pressure, the expansion valve is stuck open.

 Watch the next video for some quick tips to check the cooling system, especially around the radiator.

-VIII.
-Doing a Combustion Test
+8. Perform a Combustion Test